Warrnambool: Climate

+During the 2009 heatwave in southeastern Australia, Warrnambool recorded a maximum temperature of 44.8 C on 7 February 2009 at the airport site, while the highest minimum temperature was 28.3 C on 21 January 1900 at the post office.
+Summers can also get cold on occasion, having dropped to 4.2 C on 4 February 1963 near the beach.

+The airport is slightly north and inland of Warrnambool, featuring warmer days and cooler nights.

 Cityscape

 The original City of Warrnambool was a 4x8 grid, with boundaries of Lava Street (north), Japan Street (east), Merri Street (south) and Henna Street (west).
 In the nineteenth century, it was intended that Fairy Street – with its proximity to the Warrnambool Railway Station – would be the main street of Warrnambool.
 However, Liebig Street has since become the main street of the central business district (CBD).
 The Warrnambool CBD is particularly notable for its number of roundabouts.

 Outside the CBD, the Warrnambool Botanic Gardens feature wide curving paths, rare trees, a lily pond with ducks, a fernery, a band rotunda, and was designed by notable landscape architect, William Guilfoyle.

 Eleven suburbs surround the CBD of Warrnambool: North, South, East and West Warrnambool, Brierly, Sherwood Park, Merrivale, Dennington, Woodford, Bushfield and Allansford, though only the four latter are recognised as localities of the city.